Edited by: Nick Ellis

 It is also, of course, home to the world-famous Harvard University campus and one of the most beautiful places to see the leaves in fall.
 Boston is a notoriously expensive hotel market, but that doesn’t mean there aren’t affordable properties to be found — here are some of the best options!

-Price per Night: From $158 or 25,000 Choice Privileges points
+Price per Night: From $103 or 16,000 Choice Privileges points

-Price per Night: From $222
+Price per Night: From $84

-With an excellent location in a residential area of Back Bay, guests can easily reach Copley Square and the downtown attractions.
+With an excellent location in the residential area of Back Bay, guests can easily reach Copley Square and the downtown attractions.
 While there are no communal areas or on-site eateries, the apartments come with fully-equipped kitchenettes, and the rooms are serviced with fresh towels daily.

-While some areas of The Copley House are showing their age, this just adds to that genuine Old Bostonian feel.
 The Prudential Center is just 450 yards away, offering shopping and a market for picking up essentials.

 Hot Tip: If you’re looking for things to do in Boston, why not check out these tours: Boston’s Freedom Trail Walk Into History, Boston’s Ghosts and Gravestones Tour, and the Harvard Tour.
 If you’re traveling with the whole family, check out these fun Boston activities for kids.

-Price per Night: From $121 or 30,000 Marriott points
+Price per Night: From $151 or 30,000 Marriott Bonvoy points

-Open plan bedrooms have calming earthy hues and spacious layouts, while there is a range of snacks, beverages, and prepared meals available at the on-site market.
+Open-plan rooms have calming earthy hues and spacious layouts, while there is a range of snacks, beverages, and prepared meals available at the on-site market.
 The Element Boston Seaport District has an indoor swimming pool for guests to enjoy, as well as a fitness center, and the breakfast bar serves up healthy options each morning.

-Price per Night: From $152
+Price per Night: From $35

 Housed in a beautifully restored 1877 building, this hotel is just a few steps from Boston Common at the heart of the Theater District.